teo-tsirpanis/Farkle/designs/7.0/tokenizer-api.md

 ```

 This idea was rejected because it would add more conventions to an already convention-based API, would break the transparency requirement of the suspension mechanism, and the benefits are tiny and situational.

+## Alternative designs

+### Rejected - `await`ing for more characters

+The need for chaining and suspending tokenizers would have been eliminated if we could do something like `await reader.WaitForMoreCharactersAsync()`.
+To avoid making the entire parser asynchronous, the tokenizer's entry point would return a special type with a custom async method builder that supports only `await`ing the method above, which would suspend the tokenizer and set a very precise resumption point.

+The advantage of this approach is that we can compose tokenizers in arbitrary ways just like in Farkle 6 and provide a very intuitive and much smaller API set.
+The disadvantage is that it would be bad for performance since the parser state must be stored in the heap and preclude us from supporting parsing spans.

+### More complex chaining

+The "flat" chaining model described above is quite primitive.
+There were thoughts to support more complex chains, with components that act as "filters" where they can inspect and potentially change the result of a part of the chain.
+One use case would be to handle tokenizer failures, but the whole feature needs quite some thought and was postponed for a version after 7.0.